 Pros of a DIY Website Builder

-There are many web development companies like Wix or Squarespace.
+There are many web development companies.
 So, the options are endless for building your own website.
-They’re user-friendly, cost-effective and there are no coding skills required.
+They’re user-friendly, cost-effective for setup and there are no coding skills required.

 Cons of a DIY Website Builder